-Why is materials an important issue?
+Why Materials is an Important Issue

 Materials refers to both goods provided by suppliers and waste generated by our activities.
 To Toyota, the term means everything we use – from the raw materials and parts that are assembled into vehicles, to the laptops and office supplies we rely on every day – as well as the waste we generate, then recycle or dispose.

 During the last century, the use of raw materials increased at about twice the rate of population growth.
-Not only is the world producing more goods, but it’s also generating more waste, and too often, waste is not recycled or disposed properly.
-Plastics are a prime example: By 2030, plastic waste is expected to increase by more than 50%.
-Globally, only 14% of plastic packaging is collected for recycling and by 2050, the oceans may contain more plastic than fish (by weight).
+Not only is the world producing more goods, but it’s also generating more waste, and too often, waste is not recycled or disposed of properly.

 All this material use puts pressure on the environment.
 Mismanagement of materials and waste can lead to habitat destruction, biodiversity loss, stressed and depleted fisheries, land and water contamination, desertification and climate change.

+Finding more sustainable ways to extract, use and manage materials would change the relationship between material consumption and economic growth for the better.
 Businesses are expected to play a significant role in achieving the bold and transformative steps urgently needed to shift the world onto a sustainable and resilient path.
-Toyota is committed to doing our part to ensure responsible and sustainable production.
-That's why Toyota Motor North America (TMNA) named "Materials" as one of our four environmental sustainability focus areas.
+Toyota Motor North America (TMNA) is committed to doing our part to ensure responsible and sustainable production.
+That's why we named "Materials" as one of our four environmental sustainability focus areas.

 In North America, Toyota's materials strategy emphasizes finding ways to keep materials circulating and out of landfills.
 Our projects focus on: